-My tendency, when there’s probably too much going on and I’m asking the big life questions, is to go inward a bit and figure out why it’s all happening.
-I get stuck in my own head is another way to put it.
+My tendency, when there’s too much going on is to go inward a bit and figure out why it’s all happening.
 It takes a while for inspiration, in the form of human interaction, something I’ve read/seen, or a moment of intentional quietude, to pull me up back into life and living.
 I’m a worrier and an over-thinker to the end–just how I operate.
-But I had a very relaxed contractor/landscaping/handyperson-type at my old house the one morning, just as the sky was darkening something fierce for another round of rain.
-He was giving me an estimate on a new deck and shelter structure, and we were talking about what a mess the yard had been before we lived here.
-The drops were puttering around and he calmly said something about being able to see past the the frustrating/messy/uncontrollable aspects of less desirable situations because he had the work/life experience to know that it all works out in the end.
-Pretty much exactly what I needed to hear, even if he was just talking about some outdoor livin’.
+But I had a very relaxed contractor/landscaper at the house the other day, just as the sky was darkening for another round of rain.
+He was giving me an estimate on a new deck and shelter structure, and we were talking about what a mess the yard had been when we moved in.
+The drops were puttering around and he calmly said something about being able to see past the the frustrating/messy aspects of less desirable situations because he had the experience to know that it all works out in the end.
+Pretty much exactly what I needed to hear, even if he was just talking about outdoor living spaces.

-As we continue to get our bearings on this life and some of the seemingly fresh things it’s been throwing at/graciously handing to us, I think we get a bit more confident leaning into the “Everything’s going to be alright” mentality.
-And not in a way that leaves it all to the fates.
-We’re learning and grasping and nodding our heads YES because we have a clearer sightline on human capability.
+I think we get a bit more confident leaning into the “Everything’s going to be alright” mentality as years go on.
 I still make decisions on a whim and overcommit myself 98 percent of the time, but I feel stronger in putting my head down and getting to the work in a more intelligent way than ever before.
-If this is maturity/getting old/full-tilt-boogie-level adulthood, sign me up.

-In addition to seeing ahead and finally realizing some human potential, I’ve been coming up with cooler recipe ideas and just making better things in general.
-It’s amazing when thoughts from certain sometimes stress-filled life moments stream colour and inspiration into your everyday needs.
-Of course I didn’t invent collard wraps, but dang if I didn’t just try them for the first time recently and absolutely love them.
+In addition to seeing ahead and having faith, I’ve been coming up with cooler recipe ideas and just making better things in general.
 My first exposure to the collard-as-wrap was in Sara’s book actually, and I was immediately pulled in by her emphasis on avoiding the “hippie mush” problem when fixing them up.
-Actually, just the expression “hippie mush” was enough to catch my interest.
-Anyway, this version has some highly varied textures and lots of delicious and summery bits from the tomatoes and basil.
+This version has some highly varied textures and lots of delicious and summery bits from the tomatoes and basil.
 Marinated and charred tempeh, chickpea mash, a little sundried tomato flecked quinoa, maybe a balsamic drizzle here and there.
 It’s lots of plant-powered protein in a little leafy package.
-A good travelling snack for when you need a big boost if I do say so myself.

 SUPER POWERED TOMATO & BASIL COLLARD WRAPS RECIPE